ChantelleAA/ChantelleAA.github.io/_posts/2025-04-15-intro-to-gradio-part-2.md

 For example, someone who is analytical and reserved might be **INTP**, while someone empathetic and sociable might be **ENFJ**.

-**Suggested visual:** Add a chart or image showing the 4 dichotomies and how they combine into 16 types.

 ---